 The fact that you use passwords to protect your personal property or information does not guarantee protection against hackers.
 Today, websites with extra security protection are also available, but that does not suggest that you are immune to cybersecurity risks.

-Individuals who can crack your password are still at large, and once they succeed in their ulterior motives, they can bypass the security protocols you have in place, and that can cost you a fortune.
+Individuals who can crack your password are lurking everyday, and once they succeed in their ulterior motives, they can bypass the security protocols you have in place, and that can cost you a fortune.
 Identifying a strong password for sensitive information or company data is not an option.

 Avoid Common Words